neurophysik/jitcdde/docs/index.rst

 If compilation fails to work for whatever reason, pure Python functions can be employed as a fallback (which is much slower, however).

-If you face issues with the compiler, want to optimise the speed, or wish to integrate network dynamics, also take a look at the `common JiTC*DE documentation`_.
+For installation instructions, if you face issues with the compiler, want to optimise the speed, or wish to integrate network dynamics, take a look at the `common JiTC*DE documentation`_.

 A brief mathematic background
 -----------------------------